-Table 2: Information Found on the VA § 3683 Waiver Approval Form different schools).
+Table 2: Information Found on the VA § 3683 Waiver Approval Form applications, the VA OGC told us that one individual had submitted two waiver applications (presumably for two different schools).
 Because we do not have a copy of this individual's second application, our analysis focuses on the 24 waiver request forms provided by VA.